Social Media Customer Service: Tips and Tools to Do it Right

 1. Identify conversations that require a service response

-Use boards and streams in Hootsuite to monitor multiple networks for conversations happening around your brand.
+Use boards and streams in Hootsuite to monitor multiple networks for conversations around your brand.
 Then, you can quickly respond to support requests, even when you’re not tagged.
 Here’s how to do it:

 2. Store and share reusable support content

 Use the Hootsuite Content Library to store, organize, and share pre-approved social customer support content.
 This helps improve response times while keeping things accurate and consistent.

 3. Assign messages to social customer support team members